Bug #11626

 Nothing related to ruby, you just collapse the heap by repeatedly appending strings to the same area.

-Updated by ygc (GC Yang) over 9 years ago
+Updated by ygc (GC Yang) about 10 years ago

 Nobuyoshi Nakada wrote: